hermanschaaf/advent-of-code-2018/README.md

 Advent of code 2018 solutions in Nim.
 I may also add some Python solutions for comparison.

-I started learning Nim on the first day of the event, and will try to solve all of the problems with it.
+I started learning Nim on the first day of the event, so don't expect anything too amazing.
+I will put my observations in each day's directory, if there is anything interesting to note.